 Have you seen the movie “Bruce Almighty” featuring Jim Carrey?
 It’s a great comedy, and there’s a scene where Bruce fulfills the wishes of all people in the world, lottery players not excluded.
 Everyone won the lottery!
 However, because they had to split the jackpot, they got roughly $20 each.

-Since playing sequential numbers is an indeed counterintuitive style of play, many players do not even think of playing these combinations.
+Since playing sequential numbers is indeed a counterintuitive style of play, many players do not even think of playing these combinations.
 This means, that if you win, you’re going to get the full jackpot amount yourself.
 Sure, you might share it with some of my followers, but you’re going to be in the company of experienced and passionate lottery players.

 Jokes aside, this is a huge advantage.
 Sharing the jackpot with 3 or 4 players can severely reduce your prize money.
 In a way, playing and winning with sequential numbers guarantees you’re getting the full jackpot amount yourself.
 Sharing is caring, but not when it comes to the jackpot.